shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 4: Sun Mar 30 (7 days to go)

-Men's Final of the Miami Open Masters 1000: Djokovic vs. Jakub Mensik.
+Men's Final of the Miami Open Masters 1000: Djokovic vs. Jakub Mensik at 12PM PT.

 I have been ordering iced coffee from Philz since you left.
 I like it and also, less memories attached to it, since you prefer your drinks hot, not cold.